Melovii/mySupplements/README.md

 ## [Live Demo](https://melovii.github.io/supplements-page/)

-Supplements online store, implemented tab-browsing using modules/imports, and used webpack for deployment.
+Online supplements store, implemented tab-browsing using modules/imports, and used webpack for deployment.

 ### Resources used: